lufercampos/commitedtime/README.md

 Project to control hourly earnings on a task / job.

-The user for being of the executor and client type.
+This project makes requests for a REST API made in JAVA (APi Time).
+This project is also on github.

+Uses the MariaDB database.
+It is also on github.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).